kristinemlarson/gnssrefl/docs/pages/utilities.md

 # Utilities <a name="helper"></a>

 <code>refl_zones</code>
-This module allows you to create "stand-alone" Fresnel Zones maps for google Earth. at a minimum it requires a four station character name
+This module creates "stand-alone" Fresnel Zones maps for google Earth.
+At a minimum it requires a four station character name as input.

 <code>refl_zones sc02</code>

 The defaults are that it does all azimuths, elevation angles of 5-10-15, GPS L1, sea level reflections, and creates an output file called sc02.kml (and stored in $REFL_CODE/Files).

-You can modify those accordingly:
+It uses the station name to query oru station location database.
+If your station is not in that database, you should use the optional lat,lon,el_height inputs.

+If you want to specify the reflector height instead of using sea level, set -RH.
+If you are making a file for an interior lake or river, you will need to use this option.
+Similarly, for a soil moisture or snow reflection zone map, you will want to set the RH value accordingly.

+The optional inputs (at this time):

 -azim1 min azimuth (degrees)